HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   )
 }}

-The top categories for both websites and PWAs remain the same, yet the other is slightly different.
+The top categories for both websites and PWAs remain the same, yet each is slightly different.
 Top categories are shopping, news, and business.

-* Iarc_rating_id: This property is part of the application information supplementary registry for the manifest file.
-It is a string that represents the IARC certification code of the web app.
+* `iarc_rating_id`: It’s a string that represents the [IARC certification code](https://www.globalratings.com/how-iarc-works.aspx) of the web app.
 0.05% of desktop and mobile apps utilize this field to advertise the rating of their app or game.

 #### Advanced capabilities

 The manifest file also allows for the activation of modern platform capabilities.
 These capabilities can allow for advanced windowing capabilities or registration of behaviours in the host OS.
 Many of these capabilities have landed very recently into the platform, and therefore, we hope this data register an inception of many of these new APIs.

-* shortcuts: 6.25% of desktop and 4.35% of mobile PWAs are using shortcuts to deeplink into the app.
+* `shortcuts`: 6.25% of desktop and 4.35% of mobile PWAs are using shortcuts to deeplink into the app.
-* file_handlers: allows an installed PWA to register itself as a handler for a specific file extension.
-Only 0.01% of desktop and 0.02% of mobile are using file_handlers.
+* `file_handlers`: allows an installed PWA to register itself as a handler for a specific file extension.
+Only 0.01% of desktop and 0.02% of mobile are using `file_handlers`.
-* protocol_handlers: PWAs can register to be handlers for predefined or custom protocols.
+* `protocol_handlers`: PWAs can register to be handlers for predefined or custom protocols.
 Current usage stands at 0% on desktop and 0.01% for mobile web sites.
-* share_target: 5.30% of desktop and 3.10% of mobile PWAs have the ability to register themselves to receive shared data.
+* `share_target`: 5.30% of desktop and 3.10% of mobile PWAs have the ability to register themselves to receive shared data.
-* Window Controls Overlay: The ability to free the area generally occupied by the title bar is a desktop only feature.
+* [Window Controls Overlay](https://wicg.github.io/window-controls-overlay/): The ability to free the area generally occupied by the title bar is a desktop only feature.
 This feature has recently launched in Chromium 105 and 0.01% of manifests of desktop PWAs are utilizing it.
-* Note_taking: 0% of desktop and 0.01% of mobile sites are using the ability to have special integration as a convenient way of taking a quick note.
+* `note_taking`: 0% of desktop and 0.01% of mobile sites are using the ability to have special integration as a convenient way of taking a quick note.

 ### Other properties